carpentries-incubator/hpc-intro/_episodes/11-cluster.md

 ```
 {: .output}

-There are also specialised machines used for managing disk storage, user authentication,
+There are also specialized machines used for managing disk storage, user authentication,
 and other infrastructure-related tasks.
 Although we do not typically logon to or interact with these machines directly,
 they enable a number of key features like ensuring our user account and files are available throughout the cluster.